Calcitriol

-Calcitriol is a hormone and the active form of vitamin D, normally made in the kidney.
-It is also known as 1,25-dihydroxycholecalciferol.
+Calcitriol is a hormone and the active form of vitamin D_{3}, normally made in the kidney.
+It is also known as or 1,25-dihydroxycholecalciferol (1,25-(OH)_{2}D_{3}).
 It binds to and activates the vitamin D receptor in the nucleus of the cell, which then increases the expression of many genes.
 Calcitriol increases blood calcium mainly by increasing the uptake of calcium from the intestines.

 Calcitriol can be given as a medication for the treatment of osteoporosis, osteomalacia, familial hypophosphatemia, low blood calcium due to hypoparathyroidism, and low blood calcium and hyperparathyroidism due to kidney disease.
 It can be taken by mouth or by injection into a vein.
 Excessive amounts or intake can result in weakness, headache, nausea, constipation, urinary tract infections, and abdominal pain.
 Serious side effects may include high blood calcium and anaphylaxis.

-Calcitriol was identified as the active form of vitamin D in 1971 and the drug was approved for medical use in the United States in 1978.
+Calcitriol was identified as the active form of vitamin D_{3} in 1971 and the drug was approved for medical use in the United States in 1978.
 It is available as a generic medication.
 In 2023, it was the 249th most commonly prescribed medication in the United States, with more than 1 million prescriptions.
 It is on the World Health Organization's List of Essential Medicines.